chrishobcroft/docs/docs/source/getting_started.rst

 - Copy the manifestID.
 - Visit http://media.livepeer.org/player.html in your browser.
-- Paste the manifestID and press play.
+- Paste the manifestID to where it says "Stream ID Here..." and press "Start".

 You should now see your stream.
 Anyone else on your own private Livepeer test network should also be able to see your stream.